ussserrr/stm32pio/README.md

    ```shell script
    path/to/cubemx/project/ $   stm32pio new -b nucleo_f031k6
    ```
+7. To get the information about the current state of the project use `status` command.
-7. If you will be in need to update hardware configuration in the future, make all necessary stuff in CubeMX and run `generate` command in a similar way:
+8. If you will be in need to update hardware configuration in the future, make all necessary stuff in CubeMX and run `generate` command in a similar way:
    ```shell script
    $ python3 app.py generate -d /path/to/cubemx/project
    ```
-8. To clean-up the folder and keep only the `.ioc` file run `clean` command
+9. To clean-up the folder and keep only the `.ioc` file run `clean` command

 ## Testing
-Since ver.
-0.45 there are some tests in file [`test.py`](/stm32pio/tests/test.py) (based on the unittest module).
+There are some tests in file [`test.py`](/stm32pio/tests/test.py) (based on the unittest module).
 Run
 ```shell script
 stm32pio-repo/ $   python3 -m unittest -b -v
 ```